Updated September 2014

 Enhancing Student Education

-- 2 students from Phillips County are currently studying at KU Medical Center.
+- 1 student from Phillips County is studying at KU Medical Center.

 - Phillips County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.